In this article

-Special care dentistry (SCD) is a branch of dentistry that offers dental services to people with disabilities.3 International organizations like the Special Care Dentistry Association (SCDA) are made up of oral dental professionals dedicated to promoting the oral health of persons with special needs.
+Special care dentistry (SCD) is a branch of dentistry that offers dental services to people with disabilities.3 International organizations like the Special Care Dentistry Association (SCDA) are made up of dental professionals dedicated to promoting the oral health of people with special needs.

 Those qualified for special-care dentistry are people who need free comprehensive dental treatment.
 This includes:

 In most countries, the elderly comprise a significant part of the disabled community.
 They mostly live alone in their homes or nursing homes for special care.